 Q1.
 Is it now law that my child has to stay in school until they are 18?

-The age of compulsory education will go to 18 from 2015.
+The age of compulsory education is 18.
 The intention is to tackle the problem of young people leaving school unskilled and unprepared for the world of work.

 Young people can choose to stay at school, go to college, become an Apprentice or be in employment with training.